svelteuidev/svelteui/docs/src/pages/core/number-input.md

 ## Increment and decrement on hold

-Props `stepHoldDelay` and `stepHoldInterval` define the behaviour when the controls are clicked and hold.
+Props `stepHoldDelay` and `stepHoldInterval` define the behavior when the controls are clicked and held.

 <Demo demo={NumberInputDemos.hold} />